Veneration of the dead: Madagascar

 Veneration of ancestors is prevalent throughout the island of Madagascar.
 Approximately half of the country's population of 20 million currently practice traditional religion, which tends to emphasize links between the living and the razana (ancestors).
 The veneration of ancestors has led to the widespread tradition of tomb building, as well as the highlands practice of the famadihana, whereby a deceased family member's remains may be exhumed to be periodically re-wrapped in fresh silk shrouds before being replaced in the tomb.
 The famadihana is an occasion to celebrate the beloved ancestor's memory, reunite with family and community, and enjoy a festive atmosphere.
 Residents of surrounding villages are often invited to attend the party, where food and rum are typically served and a hiragasy troupe or other musical entertainment is commonly present.
 Veneration of ancestors is also demonstrated through adherence to fady, taboos that are respected during and after the lifetime of the person who establishes them.
 It is widely believed that by showing respect for ancestors in these ways, they may intervene on behalf of the living.
 Conversely, misfortunes are often attributed to ancestors whose memory or wishes have been neglected.
 The sacrifice of zebu is a traditional method used to appease or honor the ancestors.
 Small, everyday gestures of respect include throwing the first capful of a newly opened bottle of rum into the northeast corner of the room to give the ancestors their due share.

+North Africa

+In Egypt, a form of adorcism entwined with veneration of the dead, which one academic referred to as "ghost riders".
+A ghost who came to possess a person would be honored with a dedicated grave monument or sanctuary, where locals would make offerings and swear oaths.
+Those who swore false oaths may be punished by the ghost in residence.
+This ghost was considered both powerful and something for others to fear.
+These ghosts are not necessarily saints (in fact, those who hold these beliefs believe very holy persons never possess others in this way, as they are always in the presence of God), but like saints, they function as intermediaries with God.
+In some cases these may be family shrines, which are not frequented by outsiders, but some (usually older shrines) are frequented by many.
+When asking for aid from one of these spirits, one may often pledge an animal sacrifice upon aid being rendered, which is also done with saints.